LLNL/hiop/README.md

 * GPU support: *-DHIOP_USE_GPU=ON*.
 MPI can be either off or on.
 For more build system options related to GPUs, see "Dependencies" section below.
 * Use RAJA portability layer to allow running linear algebra in either host (CPU) or device (GPU): *-DHIOP_USE_RAJA=ON* and *-DHIOP_USE_UMPIRE=ON*.
 These build options are off by default.
 Currently, HiOp only supports unified memory space.
 * Enable/disable "developer mode" build that enforces more restrictive compiler rules and guidelines: *-DHIOP_DEVELOPER_MODE=ON*.
 This option is by default off.
-* Additional checks and self-diagnostics inside HiOp meant to detect anormalities and help to detect bugs and/or troubleshoot problematic instances: *-DHIOP_DEEPCHECKS=[ON/OFF]* (by default ON).
+* Additional checks and self-diagnostics inside HiOp meant to detect abnormalities and help to detect bugs and/or troubleshoot problematic instances: *-DHIOP_DEEPCHECKS=[ON/OFF]* (by default ON).
 Disabling HIOP_DEEPCHECKS usually provides 30-40% execution speedup in HiOp.
-For full strength, it is recomended to use HIOP_DEEPCHECKS with debug builds.
+For full strength, it is recommended to use HIOP_DEEPCHECKS with debug builds.
 With non-debug builds, in particular the ones that disable the assert macro, HIOP_DEEPCHECKS does not perform all checks and, thus, may overlook potential issues.

 For example:
 ```shell